groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 <br>

-> 🤖 "Distorted Logos (Image B6): The Leaping Bunny cruelty-free symbol printed on the back of the tube next to the 12M icon is stretched and warped."
+> 🤖 "Distorted Logos ([Image B6](/assets/rhode_B6.JPG)): The Leaping Bunny cruelty-free symbol printed on the back of the tube next to the 12M icon is stretched and warped."

 ❌ I'm calling this incorrect.
-Here's a closeup of the suspect Leaping Bunny logo from Image B6 on the left, compared to the Leaping Bunny logo from the [website of the Leaping Bunny Program](https://www.leapingbunny.org) on the right:
+Here's a closeup of the suspect Leaping Bunny logo from [Image B6](/assets/rhode_B6.JPG), compared to the Leaping Bunny logo from the [website of the Leaping Bunny Program](https://www.leapingbunny.org) on the right:

 ![](/assets/rhode_B6_closeup.JPG) ![](/assets/leaping_bunny.png)